DEDEM: Discontinuity Embedded Deep Energy Method for solving fracture mechanics problems: Numerical implementation

 \subsection{A bi-material interface crack}

-Analysis for interfacial cracks play an important role in evaluating reliability and mechanical properties for multi-layer structures, as cracks often originates at the material interface due to the mismatch of elastic properties between adjoining layers \cite{Suo19901}.
+Analysis for interfacial cracks play an important role in evaluating reliability and mechanical properties for multi-layer structures, as these structures often encounter failure induced by the initiation and propagation of interface cracks resulting from material property mismatches between adjacent layers \cite{Suo19901}.
 In the second example, we investigate the applicability of DEDEM to bi-material interface cracks.
 Here we consider a bi-material plate in plane stress condition under the tensile loading $\sigma_{22} = 1$MPa with a center crack at the material interface.
 Similar to the previous example \cref{example1}, only the right half part is considered and the essential boundary conditions are also same to the previous example \cref{example1}.
 The geometry is taken to be $b=1$m and the crack length is taken to be $a=0.5$m.
 Since the normal derivative is discontinuous across the material interface, an embedding is constructed to be input into the neural network to track the weak discontinuity:

 Besides, the crack embedding for strong discontinuities across the crack is also required, which is set to be same as the previous example.
 The Poisson's ratio is set to be $\nu_1=\nu_2=0.3$, and Young's modulus is set to be E$_2=1$GPa, and E$_1=10$GPa.
-The NN is trained with 100*150 sampling points with 15000 maximum training epochs.
-Results and absolute errors on displacement and stress are plotted in \cref{fig_example2}, showing high accuracy achieved by the proposed method.
-It can be observed that the oscillatory crack tip behaviour, which requires complicated crack tip enrichment in classic XFEM \cite{Sukumar20041075} , can be automatically captured without special treatment by the NN solution in the DEDEM framwork.
+The NN is trained with 100$\times$150 sampling points with 15000 maximum training epochs.
+Results of DEDEM and absolute errors compared with FEM on displacement and stress are plotted in \cref{fig_example2}(c-j), illustrating high accuracy achieved by the proposed method.
+It can be observed that the oscillatory crack tip behaviour, which requires complicated crack tip enrichment in classic XFEM \cite{Sukumar20041075} , can be automatically captured without special treatment by the NN solution in the DEDEM framework.

 Displacement extrapolation is also applied for computing the SIFs.
-The elastic mismatch between layers results in inseparable tensile and shear effects of interface crack \cite{Rice198898}, making the SIFs cannot be simply decoupled into mode $\RomanOne$ and mode $\RomanTwo$ cracks.
-The relation of crack opening displacements and the complex SIF $\mathbf{K} = K_1 + i K_2$ is given by \cite{Hutchinson199163}:
+The elastic mismatch across the material interface results in inseparable tensile and shear effects of interface crack \cite{Rice198898}, making the SIFs cannot be simply decoupled into mode $\RomanOne$ and mode $\RomanTwo$ cracks.
+The relationship of crack opening displacements and the complex SIF $\mathbf{K} = K_1 + i K_2$ is given by \cite{Hutchinson199163}:

 where $i=\sqrt{-1}$ and $\omega$ is a dimensionless bi-material constant defined by the second Dundurs parameter \cite{Dundurs1964650}: